hippiex/hippiex.github.io/about.md

 Programming
 ---------------
 I have been programming since I was six in BASIC on a <a href="https://en.wikipedia.org/wiki/Commodore_VIC-20">Commodore VIC-20</a> with it's fancy <a href="https://en.wikipedia.org/wiki/Commodore_Datasette">cassette tape drive</a>.
 Then I moved on to an Apple IIc and Apple Pascal for a time.
 In college I continued on with Pascal and ADA for a time.
 I started with Coldfusion to create sites for the furniture and textile manufacturing industries.
-I have a worked with Microsft SQL server, Oracle, and MYSQL for my entire career.
+I have a worked with Microsoft SQL server, Oracle, and MYSQL for my entire career.

 Dog
 ---------------